p4lang/open-p4studio/README.md

   after they have been successfully compiled.
   + Note: P4.org personnel are in communication with Intel to see if this can be released as open source soon.
-+ BSPs (Board Support Packages) for booting hardware boards containing Tofino ASICs.
++ BSPs (Board Support Packages) that enable the SDE to access and configure hardware on a physical board, e.g. configuring physical Ethernet ports .
 + Drivers for Serdes on the ASICs.
 These are not necessary for running the simulation model.